 A sensory rich activity is any activity that involves multiple sensory systems.
 Ideally we want to shoot for 3 sensory systems, but more than two will do.
 Our system includes eight senses.
-There are our five basic senses – sight, touch, sound, smell, & taste – with the addition of three other senses that have emerged the past few years in the medical field – movement, muscle awareness, & interoception.
+There are our five basic senses – sight, touch, sound, smell, & taste – with the addition of three other senses that have emerged the past few years in the medical field – movement (vestibular input), muscle awareness (proprioceptive input), & interoception (communication between our internal organs).

 Now that we know what makes an activity sensory rich, let’s talk about what makes them so powerful (& why the heck you should prioritize incorporating them into your routines).

-These nerve connections are needed for higher level learning, completing complex tasks like homework & learning new skills, problem solving, language development, & more.
+Nerve connections are needed for higher level learning, completing complex tasks like homework & learning, problem solving, language development, & more.

-When we engage our senses and move & use our muscles, our body releases serotonin & dopamine, which are key hormones that our limbic system uses to regulate our emotions.
+When we move & use our muscles, our body releases serotonin & dopamine.
+These hormones are key hormones that our limbic system uses to regulate our emotions.

-When we participate in sensory rich activities, specifically ones that involve sight, we are using the same part of the brain that is used for attention & focus.
-In turn, that builds more nerve connections that can then be available to use during tasks that require attention & are more challenging.
+When we use our eye muscles we are engaging the same part of the brain that is used for attention & focus.
+In turn, that builds more nerve connections that are available to use during tasks that require attention & are more challenging.

 Now that we’ve talked all about sensory rich activities, let’s brainstorm some activities together.
 Remember, an activity is considered sensory rich when multiple sensory systems are used at once.

-If you already have some activities that your children really enjoy, you could also think about adding a few experiences to beef up the sensory aspect of it.
-For example, if your child enjoys playing video games, you could have them sit on a bouncy ball or have them lay under a weighted blanket to give their muscles more input.
+You could also add sensory input to activities your child already enjoys.
+For example, if your child enjoys playing video games, have them sit on a bouncy ball or lay under a weighted blanket to give their muscles more input.
 Obviously an off-screen sensory rich activity is preferred, but sometimes it’s about baby steps & meeting your child where they are.

 You officially know my secret to keeping everyone happy & able to be their best selves.
-Now I’m not saying that incorporating sensory rich activities will take care of all your problems & you won’t have any challenges – I wish it was that easy!
-But incorporating these activities can save you a few headaches when employed correctly.
+Incorporating sensory rich activities will not magically solve of all your problems – I wish it was that easy!
+But incorporating these activities as frequently as you can could make a big difference.

-To help you apply what you have just learned, we’ve created a workbook filled with 4 weeks of sensory rich activities to make it easy as pie to take the next step & start incorporating sensory rich activities into your daily life.
+We’ve created a workbook filled with 4 weeks of sensory rich activities to help you take the next step & start incorporating sensory rich activities into your daily life.

 In the workbook you will find a list of activities for you to experiment with over the next four weeks, supplies list included!
 All of these activities are really easy to implement & adjust based on your child’s interests and your available resources.
 I use a bunch of these same strategies in my practice on a daily basis, so I know you’re kids are going to love them.
 Grab your workbook here!